Free money, anyone?

-Governments are so heavily indebted that they have a vested interest in somehow engineering negative real rates of interest.The Spectator
+Governments are so heavily indebted that they have a vested interest in somehow engineering negative real rates of interest.The Spectator, April 2020

 Do we need central banks?

 We need some way of issuing money and preventing it being counterfeited.
-And some way of verifying the trustworthiness of financial transactions is useful.
+And some way of verifying the trustworthiness of financial transactions.
 The other functions of passive central banks, lending the government money and being a Lender of Last Resort, would not be important if we had a stable financial system and prudent government, but let’s include them and say passive central banking is ok.

-Everything else that active central banks do, we do not need.
+Everything else that active central banks do, we do not need or want.

 The surprising thing is not that central planning, inflation by default and constant low interest rates are bad for you, me, and society as a whole – it’s that we swallowed the idea that they’re normal, or even good for us.